Acharya Narendra Dev College: Culture and projects

 Acharya Narendra Dev College along with Wikimedia India and Centre for Internet and Society have been recognized as Affiliates of Creative Commons in India.
 On 12 November 2013, Creative Commons India was relaunched in New Delhi by the Union Minister for Human Resources Development Dr Shashi Tharoor.

 The college believes in promoting open-source software and open education resources.
 It is the first college in the University of Delhi to migrate to Linux.
 Having 80 computers in the Web Center and all the computer labs run on Linux OS.
 Use of proprietary software is kept minimal and only when required by the course material.

 Former principal, Savithri Singh, is an elected member of the International Community Council of the Wikieducator and its Vice Chair.

 Acharya Narendra Dev College promotes research by students and faculty.
 One of these research projects is the Innovation and Entrepreneurship Development Cell.
 The cell also coordinates six projects aimed at promoting innovation and entrepreneurship.
 To promote research by students the college offers ELITE (Education in a Lively Innovative Training Environment) scholarships to 200 students for summer training and projects.

 The Society of Photo-Optical Instrumentation Engineers (SPIE), an international society advancing an interdisciplinary approach to the science and application of light, has formally approved "University of Delhi at Acharya Narendra Dev College SPIE Student Chapter."
-The college SPIE chapter is highly prominent on the International scale and gets annual funding for members to attend International conferences most notably SPIE Optics+Photonics in San Diego, USA and SPIE Photonics West in San Francisco, USA.
+The college SPIE chapter is highly prominent on the International scale and gets annual funding for members to attend International conferences most notably SPIE Optics+Photonics in San Diego, US, and SPIE Photonics West in San Francisco, US.

 Acharya Narendra Dev college also offers extra-curricular activities for students.
 Student-run societies include ones on gender sensitization, dramatics, debate, electronics, adventure, sports, social outreach, think lab, and others.